isabelalimadacunha/easydiet-front/README.md

 - Jardel Nikolas
 - Nathália Ferrari

-## Acesse o site
+## Access the Website
-Você pode acessar o Easy Diet em: [Easy Diet](https://easydiet.vercel.app/)
+You can access Easy Diet at: [Easy Diet Website](https://example.com)

 ## Backend
-- Neste [link](https://github.com/isabelalimadacunha/easydiet-be) você pode acessar o backend do projeto
+You can access the backend of the project here: [Easy Diet Backend](https://example.com)